Page Settings

 You can access the Page Settings via the ‘options wheel’ cog-grey in the WebUI Menu Bar :

-Currently, the following options for a page are available:
+Currently, the following options are available for a page:

 • Action Upon Load (for specifying a procedure that should be run upon opening the page)